Tinkerforge/doc/en/source/Kits/HardwareHacking/DoorbellNotifier_Python.rst

 Goals
 -----

-In this project we modify the smoke detector python script to notify us if the doorbell is engaged.
+In this project we modify the smoke detector Python script to notify us if the doorbell is engaged.
 Of course this script can be extended such that it will send an Email or SMS to you.